ericglau/demo-devex/README.md

 </details>

-6. The console reflects integration tests are running automatically on a separate thread.
+6. Go to the console where you started dev mode, and press Enter.
+The integration tests are run on a separate thread while dev mode is still active.

 <details>
     <summary>7.
 Create the src/main/java/io/openliberty/guides/inventory/InventoryHealth.java class.
 Changes are reflected in the http://localhost:9080/health endpoint. </summary>